normannexo/cXML_upload_tool/README.md

 # cXML_upload_tool
-Java tool with GUI to upload documents to Ariba supplier network
+Java tool with GUI to upload cXML documents to Ariba supplier network